10-11 October 2023

 The EurOCEAN 2023 conference will take place on 10-11 October 2023 as an in-person event at the Auditorio y Palacio de Congresos Mar de Vigo, Vigo, Galicia, Spain.
 You can read the full news article on the European Marine Board website.

 "One Ocean, One Mission, One Decade - One Voice"

 We have set up ambitious objectives to be achieved by 2030 to restore our ocean and waters, and to realize the science we need for this purpose.
 We are now approaching the middle of the decade, and entering a new phase that goes from mobilization via the Mission Charter and the Ocean Decade Actions, to rally our efforts and work together to see the impact of our collective action, and investigate how we will meet these objectives for 2030.
 We have One Decade to accomplish One Mission.
 We need One Voice to achieve the One Ocean we want.

 EurOCEAN conferences are major European marine science-policy conferences organized every 4-5 years.
 They provide a forum for the marine and maritime research community and wider stakeholders to interface with European and Member State policymakers and strategic planners.
 The aim of the EurOCEAN 2023 science-policy conference is to highlight the synergies between the EU Mission: Restore our Ocean and Waters by 2030, other EU research and innovation, and management initiatives, and the UN Decade of Ocean Science for Sustainable Development.
 EurOCEAN 2023 will attract marine policy makers, marine scientists, science stakeholders and communicators, maritime industry representatives and European and national decision makers and programme managers, i.e. those that set, manage and implement the marine science agenda.

 - Addressing pharmaceutical pollution from inland to sea

 - Transforming ports at the interface between land, society and the Blue Economy

 - Ensuring ocean knowledge in the age of the Digital Ocean

-- Changing humanity’s relationship with the ocean: youth and art as agents of change
+- Changing humanity’s relationship with the ocean: art as agent of change

 - What’s next: rallying actions for our Ocean and Waters